 Graduate Teaching Consultants are Stanford PhD students who are experienced teachers and who have a passion for helping their peers to improve their teaching.
-Consultants offer a range of services for TAs, including Small Group Feedback Sessions (SGFSs), video consultations, classroom observations, microteaching sessions, and workshops on teaching.
+Consultants offer a range of services for TAs, including Small Group Feedback Sessions (SGFSs), video consultations, microteaching sessions, and workshops on teaching.

 Become a Graduate Teaching Consultant